canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/install-nvidia-drivers.rst

 Install NVIDIA drivers on a GPU-enabled EC2 instance
 =====================================================

 AWS provides GPU-enabled instance types for workloads that require GPU compute power.
 G4DN instances are powered by an NVIDIA Tesla T4 GPU.
 This guide will walk you through the driver installation process, including CUDA for machine learning workloads.

+For more comprehensive instructions on checking the available drivers and installing the correct one based on different use-cases, refer to the `Ubuntu server documentation for installing NVIDIA drivers`_.

 Launch your instance
 --------------------